Principles of Health and Public Health

 The separation of science into physics, chemistry, and biology/medicine is entirely artificial.
 Reintegrating these disciplines will be one of the biggest challenges in understanding life and health.

-In this series of five lectures, Matthias will provide an introduction to the essential role of science and physics in the field of public health and medicine, extending well beyond the design and development of sophisticated instruments within a hospital setting.
+In this series of lectures, Matthias will provide an introduction to the essential role of science and physics in the field of public health and medicine, extending well beyond the design and development of sophisticated instruments within a hospital setting.

 Here’s What You’ll Learn